istio/istio.io/content/docs/tasks/security/vault-ca/index.md

     $ kubectl apply -f sleep-injected.yaml
     {{< /text >}}

-## Istio `mTLS` with Vault CA integration
+## Istio mutual TLS with Vault CA integration

-This section provides a demo of Istio `mTLS` with Vault CA integration.
-With the previous steps, `mTLS` is enabled for the Istio deployment and the testing workloads `httpbin` and `sleep` receive certificates from the testing Vault CA. When sending a curl request from the `sleep` workload to the `httpbin` workload, the request goes through a `mTLS` protected channel constructed from the certificates issued by the Vault CA.
+This section provides a demo of Istio mutual TLS with Vault CA integration.
+With the previous steps, mutual TLS is enabled for the Istio deployment and the testing workloads `httpbin` and `sleep` receive certificates from the testing Vault CA. When sending a curl request from the `sleep` workload to the `httpbin` workload, the request goes through a mutual TLS protected channel constructed from the certificates issued by the Vault CA.

 1. Send a `curl` request from the `sleep` workload to the `httpbin` workload.
-The request should succeed with a 200 response code since it goes through a `mTLS` protected channel constructed from the certificates issued by the Vault CA.
+The request should succeed with a 200 response code since it goes through a mutual TLS protected channel constructed from the certificates issued by the Vault CA.

     {{< text bash >}}